Red Hen Publications

 I’ll have to admit that the possibility of Tom fitting Lily up for life in Azkaban is just way too hard to overlook now that it has finally occurred to me.
 With a forged memory grafted on, she wouldn’t have even had Sirius’s cold comfort that she was innocent.

 Never mind that he probably wouldn’t have had a snowball’s chance in Hell of pulling it off.
-He probably didn’t know that Albus was onto his little exercises in memory management.
+He may not have remembered that Albus was onto his little exercises in memory management.
 Besides he’d also have needed to eliminate Sirius Black in some manner rather less, um, explosive than Peter’s.

 And he still had to eliminate the Longbottom child as well, to be really safe from the “Child of Prophecy”.